 Xbox Series X: All the known details regarding Microsoft’s next console, arriving in 2020

-First announced officially way back during 2019’s Game Awards ceremony, we finally got our first proper look at what to expect from Microsoft’s planned successor to the Xbox One.
-Serving as a 4K-equipped “tower of power” set to hit shelves in Holiday 2020, the Xbox Series X was revealed on stage by the head of Xbox himself Phil Spencer, being pitched as the fastest, most powerful Xbox ever.
+Announced way back during 2019’s Game Awards ceremony, Microsoft’s planned successor to the Xbox One is a technical marvel in the history of home consoles.
+Serving as a 4K-equipped “tower of power” releasing Holiday 2020, the Xbox Series X was revealed on stage by the head of Xbox himself Phil Spencer, being pitched as the fastest, most powerful Xbox ever.
 Details on what to expect have continued to trickle out ever since, and that’s where this all-encompassing guide comes in.

-It’s important to note that the ‘Series X’ portion of the title isn’t the definitive term for Microsoft’s next console – it is in fact a continuation of the brand as a whole.
-This makes sense considering that Series X previously went by the codename Anaconda, suggesting that a possible Series S – reportedly referred to as Lockhart – is still yet to be announced.
-This would place Microsoft in a position to compete with the likes of Amazon and Google, as well as Nintendo and PlayStation.
+It’s important to note that the ‘Series X’ title isn’t the definitive term for Microsoft’s next console – it is in fact a continuation of the Xbox brand as a whole.
+This makes sense considering that Series X previously went by the codename Anaconda.
+This suggests that a possible Series S (reportedly referred to as Lockhart) would be announced – confirmation of which we eventually got towards the end of 2020.
+Microsoft is placing itself in a position to compete with the likes of Amazon and Google, as well as Nintendo and PlayStation.

-Still, we’ve put together a detailed advice post covering everything we know so far about what’s now called the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games so far and a predicted price based on the revealed components.
+Still, we’ve put together a detailed advice post covering everything we know so far about the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games so far and the official day one launch price.
 Essentially, you needn’t look anywhere else for the ultimate guide on what promises to be one of the most impressive home consoles ever released.
 Here’s everything we know about the Xbox Series X.

 Xbox Series X: Release Date

 Let’s start with something we know for absolute certain.
-Xbox Series X will release alongside a slimmer, more affordable and discless version (currently without a name) some time in Holiday 2020.
-Previously Xbox consoles have made a habit of always launching in November, so it’s safe to assume that the Xbox Series X console will also release in a similar window.
+Xbox Series X will release alongside a slimmer, more affordable and discless version (called the Xbox Series S) on November 10th, 2020.
+Previous Xbox consoles have made a habit of always launching in November, so it makes sense that the Xbox Series X console will also release in a similar window.

 Xbox Series X: Where to buy